Nanjing Massacre: Mass rape

+Women suffered most.
+No matter how young or old, they all could not escape the fate of being raped.
+We sent out coal trucks to the city streets and villages to seize a lot of women.
+And then each of them was allocated to fifteen to twenty soldiers for sexual intercourse and abuse.
+After raping we would also kill them.

+The women were often killed immediately after being raped, often through explicit mutilation, such as by penetrating vaginas with bayonets, long sticks of bamboo, or other objects.
+For example, a six-months pregnant woman was stabbed sixteen times in the face and body, one stab piercing and killing her unborn child.
+A young woman had a beer bottle rammed up her vagina after being raped, and was then shot.
+Edgar Snow wrote how "discards were often bayoneted by drunken Japanese soldiers".

-On 19 December 1937, the Reverend James M. McCallum wrote in his diary:
+On December 19, 1937, the Reverend James M. McCallum wrote in his diary:

 I know not where to end.
 Never I have heard or read such brutality.
 Rape!
 Rape!
 Rape!
 We estimate at least 1,000 cases a night and many by day.
-In case of resistance or anything that seems like disapproval, there is a bayonet stab or a bullet....
+In case of resistance or anything that seems like disapproval, there is a bayonet stab or a bullet...
 People are hysterical...
 Women are being carried off every morning, afternoon and evening.
-The whole Japanese army seems to be free to go and come as it pleases, and to do whatever it pleases.
+The whole Japanese army seems to be free to go and come as it pleases, and to do whatever it pleases.A fifteen-year-old girl was locked naked in a barracks housing two hundred to three hundred Japanese soldiers and raped multiple times daily.
+American correspondent Edgar Snow wrote how "Frequently mothers had to watch their babies beheaded, and then submit to raping."
+YMCA head Fitch reported that a woman "had her five-months infant deliberately smothered by the brute to stop it crying while he raped her".

-On March 7, 1938, Robert O. Wilson, a surgeon at the university hospital in the Safety Zone administrated by the United States, wrote in a letter to his family, "a conservative estimate of people slaughtered in cold blood is somewhere about 100,000, including of course thousands of soldiers that had thrown down their arms."
-Here are two excerpts from his letters of 15 and 18 December 1937 to his family:The slaughter of civilians is appalling.
+On March 7, 1938, Robert O. Wilson, a surgeon at the university hospital in the Safety Zone administrated by the United States, wrote in a letter to his family, "a conservative estimate of people slaughtered in cold blood is somewhere about 100,000, including of course thousands of soldiers that had thrown down their arms".
+Here are two excerpts from his letters of December 15 and 18, 1937 to his family:The slaughter of civilians is appalling.
 I could go on for pages telling of cases of rape and brutality almost beyond belief.
 Two bayoneted corpses are the only survivors of seven street cleaners who were sitting in their headquarters when Japanese soldiers came in without warning or reason and killed five of their number and wounded the two that found their way to the hospital.